FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 ###Specific requirements
 ####Functional requirements
-* Create radio link connection
- * How will this get configured/be stored?
+* Create radio link connection: User/passwords could be stored on SD card with a "admin" user/pass stored within the program.
+A simple pairing mathod can be used to ensure both devices get data from other sources but we could look into adding encryption as a future feature.
-* Apply instructions from controller to actuators
+* Apply instructions from controller to actuators.
 * Use readings from sensors to improve stabilisation

 ####Performance requirements
 * Radio must have the bandwidth to transfer telemetry data of all sensors atleast once per second
-* Requirement 2
+* Program must run fast enough and with a quick enough reponse time to keep the drone controlled in flight.

 ####Design Constraints
 * Requirement 1